denisecase/js-gui-pwa-fact/README.md

 We can't serve our website as a local file and use fetch, so we must host the app locally with either VS Code Live Server or Web Server for Chrome Extension.

+## Serving with VS Code Live Server

+After installing the VS Code Live Server, open the folder in VS Code, right-click index.html and select "Open with Live Server".

 ## App to PWA

 - Create manifest.json to provide information about your app.